St Agnes Holiday Guide

 Known as the capital of ‘The Badlands’ (a term used during the 1980s-90s when visiting surfers would upset the locals by not adhering to etiquette and dropping in on their waves) the area between here and St Ives developed a tough reputation in the surfing world, one which is thankfully now much more positive.

-There are surf schools here to try your hand: Breakers and Pure Blue Surf Academy for visitors and locals.
+There are surf schools here to try your hand such as Breakers for visitors and locals.
 Gwithians is also an attractive surf beach for beginners and not too far away.

 Nearby Porthtowan also has a great surfing beach, hosting surfing competitions each summer.